-As smartphones have continued to improve, a new niche within the gaming industry has been growing rapidly.
-Mobile gaming is expected to bring in around $29 billion in 2015 with a prediction to grow to $45 billion by 2018.
+As smartphones have continued to improve, a new niche in gaming has been growing rapidly.
+The mobile gaming industry was expected to bring in around $29 billion in 2015 and predicted to grow to $45 billion by 2018.
 Many larger console and PC gaming companies are starting to branch out to the mobile app gaming field because of its enormous potential for revenue growth.
 Here are a few things to think about if you hope to break into the industry.

 Your Options for Revenue